apache/spark/UPDATING.md

 ## Airflow Master

-### Deprecation chain function
+### The chain function is removed

 Bit operation like `>>` or `<<` are recommended for setting the dependency, which is easier to explain.
-The `airflow.utlis.helpers.chain` function will be deprecated.
+The `airflow.utlis.helpers.chain` function is removed.

 ### Viewer won't have edit permissions on DAG view.